Bidran/Crunch-Time/README.md

 "Crunch Time!" is a website hosting a clicker game in which your goal is to gain as much points as possible in given time using clicks and power-ups.

-View the live site: [Chalk Climbing Centre](https://bidran.github.io/Crunch-Time/)
+View the live site: [Crunch Time!](https://bidran.github.io/Crunch-Time/)

 ![Amiresponsive image of Crunch Time!]()